AGLakhowal/Gamma-Permit-Package/README.md

 # Gamma Runtime Governance Engine (G-0 Standard)
+## A Reference Implementation of the L-DERE Framework

-Author: Abhinandan Gill-Lakhowal
+**Author:** Abhinandan Gill-Lakhowal
-Version: v1.0 — November 2025
+**Version:** v1.1 — March 2026

 The Gamma Runtime Governance Engine is a deterministic runtime control layer that separates AI capability generation from execution authority.
+It serves as the primary reference implementation for the **Lakhowal Deterministic Execution and Runtime Enforcement (L-DERE)** framework.

-This repository contains the Gamma Permit Package, including the Lakhowal Law of Concurrence (LLC), Γ-Standard v1.0, the G-0 Certification Scheme, regulatory submission materials, procurement frameworks, conformity assessment tools, and sample governance evidence artifacts.
+This repository contains the Gamma Permit Package, including the Lakhowal Law of Concurrence (LLC), Γ-Standard v1.0, the G-0 Certification Scheme, regulatory submission materials, and sample governance evidence artifacts.

 The package provides: